jumpnow/jumpnowtek-site/_posts/2014-11-09-FreeBSD-Duovero-serial-ports.md

 And since I still haven't figured out how to change the *console* to be other then the first *uart*, I moved the definition for *uart3* to be first.

-The resulting DT file is [here][duovero-dts]
+The resulting *dts* file is [here][duovero-dts]

-And now the output when booting
+And now the output looks better

     root@duovero:~ # dmesg | grep uart
     uart0: <TI UART (16550 compatible)> mem 0x48020000-0x480203ff irq 106 on simplebus0
     uart0: console (115384,n,8,1)
     uart1: <TI UART (16550 compatible)> mem 0x4806c000-0x4806c3ff irq 105 on simplebus0

+The device tree dump

     root@duovero:~ # ofwdump -a
     Node 0x38: